FC Bayern Munich in international football: 2010s

 As on previous occasions, Bayern returned stronger from a setback.
 After gaining a small revenge over Dortmund to win the 2012 DFL-Supercup, they reclaimed the Bundesliga title in style, losing only once and breaking multiple records during the campaign.
 In Europe, they eliminated Arsenal, Juventus and Barcelona by increasing margins (a 7–0 aggregate over the Catalans) to reach a tenth Champions League final, to be staged at Wembley Stadium in London.

 Their opponents would be familiar: Borussia Dortmund, in the first all-German final in the competition's history (there had previously been one all-Spanish, one all-Italian and one all-English final since the competition invited multiple entrants in the late 1990s).
 Most of Bayern's squad for the final remained the same as the previous year, and they were slight favourites due to their dominant domestic form.
 Mario Mandžukić scored the opening goal in the second half, swiftly equalised by Dortmund through a penalty.
 The contest seemed to be moving towards extra time when Franck Ribéry set up Arjen Robben in the 89th minute, and the Dutchman found the net.
 Dortmund had little time to respond, and the match ended 2–1 to give Bayern the prize for a fifth time.
-The following week, Bayern defeated Stuttgart in the 2013 DFB-Pokal Final to complete a treble (or a quadruple including the DFL-Supercup), an unprecedented feat in German football and only achieved seven times previously in other leagues across Europe.
+The following week, Bayern defeated Stuttgart in the 2013 DFB-Pokal final to complete the treble (or a quadruple including the DFL-Supercup), an unprecedented feat in German football and only achieved seven times previously in other leagues across Europe.